 When considering an appropriate indemnity period, it is important to consider the following;

 - Availability of Replacement Machinery & Equipment & Recommissioning time.

 - Planning Consents/Enquiries – Obsolete Construction/Modern Methods/Asbestos/Listed Buildings/Access to Site for Plant/Machinery etc.

 Speak to a Sagar specialist today!

 Get in touch with Sagar Insurances today to find out more about Business Interruption insurance and other cover that we provide that will protect your business.
-Call today on 01282 858 279 or enter your details and contact us online.
+Talk to a member of staff via our live chat service at the bottom right of this page or call today on 01282 858 279.
+Alternatively, you can enter your details and contact us online.